PaulRouxel/MNIST_FFNN/README.md

-# MNIST digits classification using a FFNN
+# MNIST digits classification using a FFNN from scratch

 Using FFNN with: 1 input layer, 1 hidden layer of 20 neurons, 1 output layer of 10 neurons.
 The data is the MNIST dataset in txt files.